jcasimir/planning_turing/planning/unit_1.markdown

 This would be a full morning session 9-12, and then if they're not done they can work on it from home.

-We have some content about fundamental debugging practices, but we need to develop exercises for it so that they can practice the things that we talk about and get comfortable with the ideas.

 The Intro to EventReporter is a talk-session where we introduce the first real project.

-It's a project that we gave them a full week to finish in the current class, and only a handful of people finished.
-Most people were completely overwhelmed and confused, and we spent a LOT of time helping/answering questions/reassuring the students.
+### Wednesday

+### Thursday

+## Additional Resources

+## To-Dos

+* KO: I haven't written the Intro to CLI set of exercises, but again (A) is going to be a tutorial that walks the students through every step of the exercise, and then (B-E) are exercises where we give them less help, boilerplate and hand-holding.
+* KO: We have some content about fundamental debugging practices, but we need to develop exercises for it so that they can practice the things that we talk about and get comfortable with the ideas (for Tuesday).

 The pieces they need to know to do Event Reporter have all been covered in this new version of the curriculum: All the enums exercises, Intro to